Fedora QA wiki release validation event fedora-messaging consumer

 sudo systemctl enable fm-consumer@relvalconsumer sudo systemctl start fm-consumer@relvalconsumer

 A configuration setting, relval_prod, decides whether the consumer operates in ‘production’ or ‘test’ mode.
 This is set in the consumer configuration file’s consumer_config section.
-The corresponding setting for the AMI consumer is relvalami_prod.
 In test mode:

 In this mode it is fairly safe to play around with the consumer.
 You will need a local fedora-messaging broker instance to be able to trigger the consumer at will, though.
 Depending on how you set that up, you may also need to change the routing_keys from .prod. to .dev. or similar.